Wehrmacht exhibition: Wrongly attributed images, criticism and review

 After criticism about allegedly incorrect attribution such as pictures of Soviet atrocities wrongly attributed to Germans and captioning of some of the images in the exhibition, the exhibition was heavily criticized by some historians such as Polish-born historian Bogdan Musiał and Hungarian historian Krisztián Ungváry.
 Ungváry claimed that only ten percent of the 800 photos of war crimes were in fact German Wehrmacht crimes and the rest were Soviet war crimes or crimes committed by Hungarian, Finnish, Croatian, Ukrainian or Baltic forces, or by members of the SS or SD, none of whom were members of the Wehrmacht, or not crimes at all.

 The head and founder of the Hamburg Institute for Social Research, Jan Philipp Reemtsma suspended the display, pending review of its content by a committee of historians.
-The review stated that contrary to Ungváry, only 20 out of 1400 pictures were found to be of Soviet atrocities.
+The review stated that although some photos were misattributed, only 20 out of 1400 pictures were found to be of Soviet atrocities, specifically murders by the NKVD.

 The committee’s report acknowledged that the exhibit’s documentation contained inaccuracies and that its arguments may have been too sweeping.
 It concluded, however, that the Wehrmacht had indeed led a war of annihilation and committed atrocities.
 The accusation of forged materials was found to be unjustified.
 In a written statement, Reemtsma said:

 We greatly regret that we did not respond to a number of critics, whose objections have been shown to be correct, with due earnestness and that we did not decide to impose a moratorium at an earlier date.
 Nonetheless, we reiterate that the key statement of the exhibition – that the Wehrmacht led a war of aggression and annihilation – is correct and is upheld.

 In its report from November 2000, the committee reaffirmed the reliability of the exhibition in general, explaining that the errors had already been corrected.
 The committee recommended that the exhibition be expanded to include perspectives of the victims as well, presenting the material but leaving the conclusions to the viewers.

 The fundamental statements made in the exhibition about the Wehrmacht and the war of annihilation in 'the east' are correct.
 It is indisputable that, in the Soviet Union, the Wehrmacht not only 'entangled' itself in genocide perpetrated against the Jewish population, in crimes perpetrated against Soviet POWs, and in the fight against the civilian population, but in fact participated in these crimes, playing at times a supporting, at times a leading role.
 These were not isolated cases of 'abuse' or 'excesses'; they were activities based on decisions reached by top level military leaders or troop leaders on or behind the front lines.

 Notably, the exhibition does not inform about the Wehrmachts crimes in occupied Poland on either side of the Curzon Line.
 They were presented later as an entirely different exposition called Größte Härte: Verbrechen der Wehrmacht in Polen September/Oktober 1939 (Crimes of the Wehrmacht in Poland, September/October 1939) by the Deutsches Historisches Institut Warschau.